-Post natal exercise
+Post natal physiotherapy and exercise

 Congratulations!
 You did it.
 You grew a little human for the better part of nine months.
 You now have your baby and you are learning this new stage of being a mother.